Search for anything...

 Features

-• Includes (1) Caseta smart bridge (1) Caseta dimmer switch (1) Pico 3-button dimming remote and (1) Pico wall plate bracket wallplate not included sold separately
+• Includes (1) Lutron Caseta Smart Hub (1) Caseta dimmer switch (1) Pico 3-button dimming remote and (1) Pico wall plate bracket; WALLPLATE NOT INCLUDED, sold separately

-• CONTROL YOUR WAY: Caseta puts the smarts in the switch so you can control a variety of ways via the free Lutron app, your voice or from the wall; Create personalized schedules to change lights at set times or activate scenes with the touch of a button
+• CONTROL YOUR WAY: Caseta puts the smarts in the switch so you can control your lights a variety of ways - via the free Lutron app, with your voice, or at the wall; create schedules to change lights at set times or activate scenes with one touch of button

-• RELIABLY SMART: The smart bridge doesnt use Wi-Fi so you get super-fast ultra-reliable smart lighting that works right without slowing your Wi-Fi down with more devices
+• RELIABLY SMART: The Caseta Smart Hub doesn't use Wi-Fi so you get super-fast ultra-reliable smart lighting that works right without slowing your Wi-Fi down with more devices

-• GET MORE SPEND LESS: 1 Caseta smart switch can control many bulbs at once make many bulbs smart even your existing bulbs get smart control of multiple styles of dimmable LED incandescent and halogen bulbs
+• GET MORE SPEND LESS: One Caseta smart switch can control many bulbs at once make many bulbs smart even your existing bulbs; get smart control of multiple styles of dimmable LED incandescent and halogen bulbs

 • WORKS WITH EXISTING WIRING: Unlike other smart dimmer switches Caseta works in any home of any age as it does not require a neutral wire